eternalbits/iconStuff/README.md

 ### How to Install "Icons"

 You can find a brief description on the [`share`](https://github.com/eternalbits/iconStuff/tree/main/share/) page.
-Currently only command line input is available, but I rely on this to project a screen similar to that of CompactVD.
+Currently there are two options present: an input command when commands are used or a window when it is used without commands.

 ### What is "Icons"?